Produced by TheMediaDesk, ©2021, updated 2025

 A focus of wonder.

-In 17, both “thauma” and “thaumasthesontai” were translated into English as “wonder”, and “ethaumasas” as “marvel” .
-While the root word is the same, the implied meaning in the text is somewhat different.
+In 17, both "thauma" and it form "thaumasthesontai" were translated into English as "wonder", and "ethaumasas" as "marvel" .
+While the root word is similar, the implied meaning in the text is somewhat different.
 And the difference makes a difference in the overall story being told.
 Such as the difference between 'not believing one's eyes', and 'amazed astonishment and admiration'.
 Again, we can only suppose the terms used in English were in an effort to make the narrative more readable.

 At least we hope so.